Toward a Common Understanding of Cryptographic Agility -- A Systematic Review: Research Methodology

-\subsection{Data Extraction, Analysis and Synthesis}
+\subsection{Data Extraction, Analysis, and Synthesis}

-We now describe our procedure for extracting, analyzing and synthesizing the data.
-Our entire process can be traced and reproduced in detail with the help of our replication package, which contains all tables and mappings.
+We now describe our procedure for extracting, analyzing, and synthesizing the data.
+Our entire process can be traced and reproduced in detail with the help of our replication package, which contains all tables and mappings \cite{replication_package}.

-After collecting our final paper set, we iteratively developed six distinct categories to classify the relevant aspects mentioned in the selected definitions.
-To answer RQ1, we extracted the data by assigning the different aspects of each definition to the corresponding categories.
-This served as a starting point for unifying the different terminologies.
-We then introduced a consistent wording and mapping for each definition.
-This was achieved by the usage of a mapping table, which consists of mappings like \emph{crypto $\rightarrow$ cryptography} or \emph{updating $\rightarrow$ update}.
-Furthermore, we also mapped similar terms within the table, e.g., \emph{information technology systems $\rightarrow$ systems}, \emph{information systems $\rightarrow$ systems} or \emph{deployed systems $\rightarrow$ systems}.
-This resulted in consistent and unified wording for each definition.
+To answer RQ1, we iteratively developed six distinct categories to classify the relevant aspects mentioned in the selected definitions and then assigned the extracted aspects of each definition to these categories.
+Where cases were unclear, the authors discussed them until agreement was reached.
+To support classification reliability, we refined the categories iteratively until every aspect of every reviewed definition could be mapped without residual cases.
+The complete source-by-source mapping is published in the replication package~\cite{replication_package} for independent inspection.
+This iterative mapping unifies heterogeneous terminology and consolidates overlapping perspectives.
+We further enforce a consistent terminology via a mapping table (e.g.,~\emph{crypto $\rightarrow$ cryptography}, \emph{updating $\rightarrow$ update}, and normalized related terms such as \emph{information technology systems/information systems/deployed systems $\rightarrow$ systems}).
+This resulted in a comprehensive and consistent assignment for each definition.

-To answer RQ2, we applied a systematic, iterative approach to categorize the different aspects of the definitions, resulting in six different categories with betwenn 14 to 31 unique values.
-We further synthesized our unique values by clustering them into subcategories to achieve an even higher level of abstraction, as shown in Table~\ref{tab:results:clusters}.
-Consequently, these results were used to form a ``Canonical Definition of Cryptographic Agility'' in Section~\ref{sec:results:canonical_def_of_ca}.
+To answer RQ2, we systematically evaluated the categorized data, yielding six categories with between 14 and 31 unique values.
+We then clustered these values into subcategories to reach a higher level of abstraction (see~Table~\ref{tab:results:clusters}).
+Based on this synthesis, we formulated a literature-based definition of cryptographic agility (cf.~Definition~\ref{box:literature-based_def_of_ca}).

-To answer RQ3, we identified other related terminology and concepts from the literature on cryptographic agility.
-To facilitate a common understanding, we further distinguished between the terms cryptographic versatility and cryptographic interoperability and illustrated their relation to the concept of cryptographic agility in Section~\ref{sec:results:rq3_relationships_of_cryptographic_agility}.
+To answer RQ3, we revisited the key characteristics derived in RQ2 and refined them to exclude context-dependent elements, resulting in a sharpened, context-independent definition (cf.~Definition~\ref{box:context-independent_def_of_ca}).

+To answer RQ4, we analyzed how cryptographic agility manifests across contexts and synthesized them into four overarching domains—conceptual, software, hardware, and organization.
+We also clarify the relationship of cryptographic agility to related concepts, namely cryptographic versatility (cf.~Definition~\ref{box:def_of_versatility}) and cryptographic interoperability (cf.~Definition~\ref{box:def_of_interoperability}).